teiniker/teiniker-lectures-softwaretesting/introduction/python/modules/README.md

 # Packages

-Packages are a way of structuring Python’s module namespace by using “dotted module names”.
+Packages are a way of structuring Python’s module namespace by using **dotted module names**.

-When importing the package, Python searches through the directories on sys.path looking for the package subdirectory.
+When importing the package, Python searches through the directories on `sys.path` looking for the package subdirectory.

-The __init__.py files are required to make Python treat **directories containing the file as packages**.
+The `__init__.py` files are required to make Python treat **directories containing the file as packages**.
-In the simplest case, __init__.py can just be an empty file, but it can also execute initialization code for the package or set the __all__ variable.
+In the simplest case, `__init__.py` can just be an empty file, but it can also execute initialization code for the package or set the `__all__` variable.

-Users of the package can import individual modules from the package.
+_Example_: Users of the package can import individual modules from the package.

-_Example_:
 ```Python
 import sound.effects.echo